greg-slater/dissertation/README.md

 More information for various bits:

--   If you're a masochist and would like to read the entire project in full you can find the pdf [here](https://github.com/greg-slater/dissertation/tree/master/pdf).
+-   If you like what you see and want to read the entire project in full, [here's](https://github.com/greg-slater/dissertation/tree/master/pdf) the pdf.

 -   High quality versions of all tables, charts, maps and diagrams in the pdf can be found [here](https://github.com/greg-slater/dissertation/tree/master/images).